November 16, 2020 2:57 PM

 COVID-19 INFORMATION FOR EO RESIDENTS!

-**FREE COVID-19 TESTING** on October 2 and 16 , November 6 and 20 and December 4 and 18 at Rowley Park Field House, 103 North Arlington Avenue, between 9am and 1pm!
+**FREE COVID-19 TESTING** will be held biweekly on Fridays starting January 29 at Rowley Park Field House, 103 North Arlington Avenue, between 9am and 1pm!

 The East Orange testing facility is facilitated by Platinum Health Services, Wellness Suite 360, Not Just A Black Body (NJABB), and Accu Reference Medical Lab.